We're here to help

 Unfortunately Mantra does not accept Medicaid or Medicare.

-What if I need to cancel or reschedule my initial consultation?
+What if I need to cancel or reschedule my initial consultation or follow-up appointment?

-To respect our provider’s time, we request that you cancel or reschedule your meeting at least 24 hours in advance.
+To respect our provider’s time, we request that you cancel or reschedule your appointment at least 24 hours in advance.
 If you cancel your intake call and do not want to reschedule, please email [email protected], and we’ll process your refund.
-Cancellations within 24 hours will be charged $30.
+Cancellations within 24 hours prior to an intake call or monthly follow-up session will be charged $30.

 How fast can Mantra send my medication?